The two main Fediverse group providers at the moment are Chirp ⧉ and Guppe ⧉, they both work like this:

 - Posts from that group will start appearing in your Home timeline

-- If you want to post something to the group, just include its account address in a public post
+- If you want to post something to the group, just mention its account address in a public post

 - If you want to leave a group, unfollow it